 Changes within expenses for the School District were largely caused by the changes in net pension liability, net OPEB liability, and their related deferrals.
-Additionally, the new bond issuance costs and interest expense on over \$30,000,000 of bonds caused interest and bond issuance costs on long-term debt to increase by \$1,072,330.
+Interest and bond issuance costs on long-term debt decreased by \$547,856 due mostly due to the issuance costs related to the previous year's debt issuance.